milonmaze/privacy-terms-observatory/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 If you have any questions or concerns, please contact us by sending an email to DataProtectionOffice@hilton.com, by sending a letter to Hilton Data Protection Officer, 7930 Jones Branch Drive, McLean, VA 22102, or by calling our toll-free number: (800) 413-7470.

-This Statement was most recently updated on August 12, 2020.
+This Statement was most recently updated on March 29, 2022.

 Back to Top